 Software programs that will help you draft some basic estate documents can be found all over the internet.
 LegalZoom is one of the best-known products, and it allows you the option of consulting with an attorney if you run into problems.
 Of course, that will cost you about $179, more than the basic program.

 Quicken offers WillMaker Plus, provided by the legal website Nolo, which also has an Estate Planning Bundle as well as a Living Trust 2021 program.
 WillMaker Plus has gotten some great reviews.
 It’s said to be comprehensive yet easy to use—and it’s priced at less than $100.
 It doesn’t offer real “live” help, however, as LegalZoom does.
 Other options include LawDepot and Rocket Lawyer.

 Some of these programs will just let you draft a will, while others will help you put together an entire estate plan.
 Research and compare if you think using this kind of software is an option that might work for you.
 Make sure the software you select is specific to your state.

 If You Create a DIY Plan

-If your software choice doesn’t give you access to an attorney, or if you decide to wing it on your own, you might want to consider asking a lawyer simply review what you’ve created so you know it’s right and that it achieves what you intend.
+If your software choice doesn’t give you access to an attorney, or if you decide to wing it on your own, you might want to consider having a lawyer simply review what you’ve created so you know that it’s right and that it achieves what you intend.
 You don’t have to pay a professional to actually prepare your documents.
 Many attorneys will be more than glad to review the documents you’ve created yourself for a more modest fee.

 You might think that any estate plan is better than no estate plan, but that isn’t always true.
-Simple mistakes—even something as seemingly innocent as a typo—can result in awful unintended consequences.
+Simple mistakes—even something as seemingly innocent as a typo—can result in awful, unintended consequences.